 Audax India marshals are helpful at control points only as this is a self-supported ride.

 Spares and tools

 My biggest mistake was not to take these essentials things.
-In my next BRM of 300 KM, I will carry all these essentials things.
+In my next BRM of 300 KM, I carried all these essentials things.

 Other Important Stuff

-If you have any questions related to the article or Audax India, please leave in the comments.
+If you have any questions related to the 200 km brevet time, recover from a 200 km brevet or Audax India, please leave them in the comments.
 I will get back to you as soon as possible.